Save Money on Your Veggies: Grow From Seed

 Tips for success

+- Good soil is the key to success.
+First, don't work it when it's wet; don't even walk around on it when it's wet.
+When it's dry enough that it doesn't clump into a hard ball when you squeeze it together, it's ready to work.
 If you're planting in a bed you've already prepared, so much the better; you would already have been adding liberal amounts of organic matter to the soil.
 If you're scratching the soil for the first time, remove the sod and weeds, dig or till the area until it's reasonably fluffy.
 You may need to buy a few bags of compost or dried manure to improve the soil.
 After you've planted, cover the walkways with any kind of organic mulch that you can scrounge or buy — leftover leaves from fall, fresh grass clippings, unfinished compost, bagged mulch.
 The mulch will eventually break down and enrich the soil.

+- If you don't have a garden space, or your soil is very poor, you can still grow your veggies.
+Almost every vegetable can be grown in pots.
+A 5-gallon utility bucket with drainage holes punched in the bottom, can hold a tomato plant that, well cared for, can produce enough tomatoes for two people.
 Chances are, a few successes in the beginning will encourage you to keep going.
 If you get into the swing of growing your veggies, you can plant second and third crops, and in late summer, plant a garden for fall.

 Aside from the many gifts veggie gardeners receive — like fresh, wholesome bounty picked at the peak of ripeness and the welcome exercise — there are often other rewards.
 Every year, because I compost next to the garden, I get a few tomato plant volunteers that wind up being very productive.
 And last year, I was rewarded with three volunteer butternut squash plants that appeared in my compost pile.
 I let them keep growing, and at the end of the season, I harvested about 18 large squashes.
 They required zero effort on my part, except for the job of lugging them to the house.
 How can you argue with free food?